 AHPRA has been tasked with implementing the decision of Ministers.

 Our first priority is to work with governments to support Ministers establish the inaugural Paramedicine Board of Australia.
-Once the National Board is appointed by the Ministerial Council (subject to the Amendment Bill being enacted), our dedicated team will work with the National Board to help ensure that paramedics are ready for national regulation.
+Once the National Board is appointed by the Ministerial Council, our dedicated team will work with the National Board to help ensure that paramedics are ready for national regulation.

 Recruit and appoint

-First appointments to inaugural National Board advertised (late April 2017)
+First appointments to inaugural National Board advertised (April 2017)

-Health Ministers make appointments (anticipated in September 2017)
+Health Ministers make appointments (anticipated in late September 2017)

 National Board will submit recommended registration standards to Ministers for approval